JacobSalvi/software-analytics-bug-triaging/README.md

 ```
 ### Model prediction
 To predict the top 5 assignee for a given issue, run the following command.
 It will print the top 5 assignee.
+To be noted that '--issue_id' is the id of the issue and not the issue number.
 ```shell
 python3 ./src/model/model_predictor.py --issue_id 752417277 --top_n 5 --only_recent_issues False
 ```